nlfmt/pyqt-colorpicker/README.md

-# PyQt5 Color Picker
+# vcolorpicker
-Simple Color Picker with a modern UI created with PyQt5 to easily get color input from the user.
+Simple visual Color Picker with a modern UI created with PyQt5 to easily get color input from the user.

 ![colorpicker](https://user-images.githubusercontent.com/71983360/95017068-408f8100-0657-11eb-8001-a6788e94abba.png)